-SLGC 205.
+- SLGC 205.
 Introduction to Logic and Rhetoric (3) (= University 301) The identification and evaluation of reasoning as it occurs in natural language uses.
 The techniques of careful reading and clear writing are demonstrated through the production of critical essays.
 Two lecture and one laboratory hour per week.
-Prerequisite: SEGL 102.

-SLGC 207.
-Deductive Logic (3) An examination of deductive arguments through the use of Aristotelian logic and propositional logic.
+Prerequisite: SEGL 102. - SLGC 207.
+Deductive Logic (3) An examination of deductive arguments through the use of Aristotelian logic and propositional logic. - SLGC 307.Advanced Symbolic Logic (3) Advanced study of formal logic using propositional logic and predicate calculus.
+Prerequisite: SLGC 207 or consent of instructor.